Updated: August 19, 2026

 The South and West

-• High shares of Hispanic and increasingly Asian populations, alongside established Black communities in the South.
+- High shares of Hispanic populations and a growing Asian population, alongside established Black communities in the South.

 The Northeast and Midwest